hzeller/txtempus/README.md

 The external hardware is simple: we use the frequency output on one pin and another pin to pull the signal to a lower level for the regular attenuation.

-To operate, you need three resistors: 2x4.7kΩ and one 560Ω, wired to GPIO4 and GPIO17 like so:
+To operate, you need three resistors: 2x4.7kΩ and one 560Ω (precision not critical), wired to GPIO4 and GPIO17 like so:

 Schematic                      | Real world
 -------------------------------|------------------------------